-The Hi-Desert Memorial Health Care District Foundation doing business as Morongo Basin Healthcare District Foundation (the Foundation) was formed by the District.
+The Morongo Basin Healthcare District Foundation (the Foundation) was formed by the District.
 The Foundation is a California nonprofit public benefit corporation organized to solicit funds and help promote healthcare services within the district boundaries.
 The District is the sole corporate member of the Foundation and has the right to appoint all members of the Foundation's Board of Directors.
 The Foundation's operations are not significant to the District and have not been included in the District's financial statements.